pentlandedge/s4607/README.md

 ```

 ## Online application.
 The [Hawkstream Stanag 4607 Viewer](http://www.hawkstream.net "Hawkstream Stanag 4607 Viewer Demo") uses this library to decode and display dwell segment data on a map.
+This will be steadily updated to display more of the 4607 information."